Dynamic Fields

 Since our individual URL inputs will be part of the same field, we'll use a Fieldset component to group them together and a Legend to provide a title.

 The FieldErrors component will display any validation errors for the array itself.
-In our case, it will display an error if the array doesn't contain at least two URLs (we'll add the erros for the individual URLs in the next step).
+In our case, it will display an error if the array doesn't contain at least two URLs (we'll add the errors for the individual URLs in the next step).

 The Description component will provide additional context about the fields once we've created them, but each field will share the same description from the Fieldset scope.